 - Upscale: Blow your budget at Commander's Palace, Galatoire's, Jacques-Imo's, or one of the many other iconic New Orleans restaurants.

-- Something Different: Head to District Donuts, N 7, Carmo, Juan’s Flying Burrito, Red’s Chinese, or Green Goddess.
+- Something Different: Head to District Donuts, N 7, Carmo, Juan's Flying Burrito, or Red's Chinese.

 Watch Live Music